Basharul2002/Speech-Translator/README.md

 - [Googletrans](https://pypi.org/project/googletrans/)
 - [Tkinter Documentation](https://docs.python.org/3/library/tkinter.html)

----

-> This README was crafted with ❤️ for the Speech Translator App.
-Enjoy translating your speech and making communication easier across languages!

----

 ## 🌈 Final Notes
 We hope you enjoy using the **Speech Translator App**.
 Your feedback is invaluable, and we look forward to hearing your thoughts!
 If you encounter any issues or have suggestions, feel free to reach out.